-Our historic investment in Inland Rail will link the Port of Brisbane to the Port of Melbourne, transforming freight movements through Victoria, NSW and South East Queensland, while promoting economic opportunities and jobs in these regions.
+Our historic investment in Inland Rail will link the Port of Brisbane to the Port of Melbourne, transforming freight movements through Victoria, New South Wales and South East Queensland, while promoting economic opportunities and jobs in these regions.

 To build, repair and upgrade local roads, we’re investing $4.4 billion in the Roads to Recovery Program, while the Black Spot Program ($684 million for seven years to 2020–21) is delivering safety improvements.

-Local bridges are being fixed with a $420 million for the Bridges Renewal Program.
+Local bridges are being fixed with $420 million for the Bridges Renewal Program.